 The Salem Museum offers a great overview of the history of the City of Salem, a location born out of westward expansion along The Wilderness Road: Virginia’s Heritage Migration Route.
 Add a Historic Salem Walking Tour to your day.
 Peruse historic neighborhoods and learn about a number of buildings dating from 1802 to the 1904.

 Bring on the water!
 Summertime temps call for H2O and we love tubing at Waid Park in Rocky Mount as a cheap option.
-Waid Park is a free public park and you can grab an inner-tube there for just $5 per tube for the day on the weekend.
+Waid Park is a free public park and you can grab an inner-tube there for just $5 per tube for the day on the weekend during the summer season.
 After a nice soak and float, savor something awesome at The Hub Restaurant or Kupkakery.
 Nom!

 In Hardy near Smith Mountain Lake, the Booker T. Washington National Monument is managed by the National Park Service and tells the story of an enslaved boy who went on to become an influential orator, author, and presidential advisor, not to mention the Founder of Tuskegee Normal and Industrial Institute, now Tuskegee University.